Gravitational orbital Hall effect of vortex light in Lense-Thirring metric

 where $\vec{E}=\{E^i\}=\{-\partial_t A^i(\vec{x},t)-\nabla_i A^0(\vec{x},t)\}$ denotes the electric field of light in coordinate space.
-Through straightforward calculations, we confirm that the wave packet $\bar{A}^i (\vec{x},t)$ carries a SAM of $\sigma$ and an intrinsic OAM of $\ell$ along its average momentum.
+Through straightforward calculations, we confirm that the wave packet $\bar{A}^i (\vec{x},t)$ carries a spin of $\sigma$ and an intrinsic orbital angular momentum of $\ell$ along its average momentum.
 Furthermore, we establish that the wave packet's initial momentum is directed along the $z$-axis, with its initial position at the coordinate origin.
 Therefore, this wave packet conforms to the configurations of the physical system under consideration in this study.

 The radius of a realistic electromagnetic wave packet is expected to be significantly smaller than its distance, $b$, from the center of the gravitational source.
 For the wave packet described in Eq. \eqref{LG-wave}, its radius, $R$, can be approximated by $R \sim \sigma_\perp \sim \sigma_z$.
 Hence, we establish the following relationship: